monicahq/monica/docs/user/carddav.md

 Android devices does not support CardDAV natively, so you'll need to install a third-party application to use CardDAV.

-I recommend to install [DAVx5](https://www.davx5.com/) which is a great CardDAV client.
+We recommend to install [DAVx5](https://www.davx5.com/) which is a great CardDAV client.
 You will find the application on the [Google Play store](https://play.google.com/store/apps/details?id=at.bitfire.davdroid) or even on [F-Droid store](https://f-droid.org/fr/packages/at.bitfire.davdroid/) for free.

 To add an account:
 - Click on the `+` button